Mart Duggan: Later career

 The salesman immediately went to Leadville, where Duggan was not popular.
 He filed charges of robbery and assault against Duggan, who appeared in court to face the charges along with a string of dance hall girls as witnesses.
 The judge acquitted Duggan on the charge of robbery, but fined him $10 for assault.
 Duggan flew into a rage, demanding that if anyone should pay, it should be the salesman.
 Seeing Duggan's temper, the salesman dropped the charges and fled town.

 Later that year, Duggan returned to Leadville to accept a job as a patrolman.
 However, Leadville had by this time progressed well beyond the bustling mining camp he had policed a decade earlier, and had become civilized.
 Duggan and his techniques, however, were unchanged.
 In March, 1888, Duggan arrested a jewelry peddler, and when the charges were dropped and Duggan was fined $25 for unlawful arrest, he resigned from the police force.
 Duggan began drinking heavily for the next month and was involved in several disputes.

 On April 9, in the early morning hours, Duggan became involved in an argument with two gamblers, William Gordon and gambler and business owner Bailey Youngston, inside the Texas House.
 Duggan invited them both outside to settle the dispute with guns, but fearing his reputation they both refused.
 At around 4:00 am, friends were able to calm Duggan and convince him to go home.
 He left the Texas House, but had walked only a few steps on Harrison Avenue before someone approached him from behind and shot him in the back of the head, then fled.
 Duggan did not immediately go down, and staggered next door to the Bradford Drug Store, where he fell.
 His wife was called, and she sat with him along with many of his friends until well into the morning.

 He opened his eyes some hours later and asked for a drink of water.
 When asked who had shot him, and had it been Bailey Youngston, he replied, "No. And I'll die before I tell you".
 Duggan died at 11:00 am on April 9, 1888.
 It has never been discovered why he chose to withhold the name of his killer.
 Despite some of the problems he'd had, Duggan was still highly respected and his death was mourned by the whole of Leadville, with a large attendance at his funeral.
 Bailey Youngston, along with his business partners Tom Dennison and Jim Harrington and employee George Evans, were arrested for his murder, tried, but acquitted due to a lack of evidence.
 The widow of Louis Lamb danced where Duggan had been shot down, and presented her widow's weeds to Duggan's wife.

+Following his death, his widow was denied his life insurance payout of $5,000 as the insurance company claimed he brought the misfortune on himself.
+She fought for his death to be declared accidental and won in court.